-by Rachel Brooks, Sarah O’Shea and Zoe Thomson
+by Rachel Brooks and Sarah O’Shea

 Publishing a book is a significant undertaking – so why do it?
 Writing a book is a means for researchers to provide an in-depth and coherent account of their work, that often isn’t possible in shorter articles or other formats.
 Books are accepted in social sciences (including higher education research) as appropriate outputs, and provide opportunities to reach a larger, sometimes international, audience for your work.